Returning to Ireland and COVID-19

 - Pregnancy and coronavirus

-If you develop symptoms on your return to Ireland, you will need to self-isolate and phone any local GP.
+If you develop symptoms on your return to Ireland, you need to self-isolate and phone any local GP.
 Do not go to a GP surgery, pharmacy or hospital.
 The GP will assess you over the phone.
 If they think you need to be tested for coronavirus, they will arrange a test.

 The HSE also provides information on minding your mental health during the COVID-19 outbreak.